 For weekly paid earners: Income earned over £166.

 A yearly threshold is applied to Directors: Income over £8632.

 Rates applied to Class 1 national insurance.

 The rate that will be applied would depend on the categories of the taxpayer.

-Also, the frequency for payment and amount earned will also be considered.
+Also, the frequency of payment and amount earned will also be considered.

 The most common category for most employees is Categories A.